Workers compensation lawyers in Washington State receive and deliver clients’ time loss money and other money benefits on a regular basis.

 We wrote this article for your information.
 We hope the information will help you.
 We are not in the business of telling your lawyer how to handle your case.
 If you have problem with your lawyer or law office, talk to them.
 Do not call us about your lawyer.

 If you can’t take it anymore, you always have a right to fire your lawyer.
 See Fire My Attorney?
-Things to Think About below in the what’s next section.
+Things to Think About below.